bitrix24/b24restdocs/api-reference/catalog/price-type/price-type-group/catalog-price-type-group-list.md

 catalog.priceTypeGroup.list(select, filter, order, start)
 ```

-This method retrieves a list of price type bindings to customer groups.
+The method retrieves a list of price type bindings to customer groups.

 ## Parameters